 Print on Demand systems allow the print edition of your book to be listed for sale with major online retailers like Amazon.com, Chapters.com and BarnesAndNoble.com.
 Brick and mortar bookstores will also be able to easily order your book through their distributors.

 For eBooks, there are no major barriers to having your book published alongside bestselling authors.
 A handful of eBook formats dominate the marketplace, including:

 The most effective strategy is to make your book available in all of the above formats as well as soft cover and hard cover.
 This ensures that your book is available to the broadest possible audience in the format they prefer.

-Every time a bookstore buys your book for resale, or people buy your book on Amazon, you earn a royalty.
-In self -publishing, you earn much, much higher royalties than in traditional publishing.
-For ebooks, royalties are often as high as 70%, with the remainder going to Amazon or the bookseller.
+Every time a bookstore buys your book for resale, or people buy your book from an online retailer like Amazon.com, you earn a royalty.
+In assisted self-publishing, you earn much, much higher royalties than in traditional publishing.

 Here’s a summary of how we compare to the five companies that represent 85% of self-published books.
 Tellwell offers the best deal for authors in the broadest range of distribution options.